Chandler, Queensland: Geography

-Chandler is 16.4 km south-east by road from the Brisbane GPO.
+Chandler is 16.4 km south-east by road from the Brisbane central business district.

 The suburb is bounded to the east by Tingalpa Creek (27.5131°S 153.2014°E) and its southern boundary extends into the Tingalpa Reservoir (27.5296°S 153.1768°E).
 The easternmost point of Chandler is the easternmost point of the City of Brisbane mainland (but the easternmost point of the City as a whole is on Moreton Island considerably further east).

 Chandler is a semi-rural suburb consisting largely of bushland and residential properties on acreage, close to the major commercial precincts of Carindale and Capalaba.

-Chandler is perhaps best known for the Sleeman Centre, a large sporting and entertainment complex.
+Chandler is perhaps best known for the Sleeman Sports Complex, a large sporting and entertainment complex.